AapoKorhonen/HMFGraph/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Hierarchical Matrix-F prior for Graphical Models, or HMFGraph
+# Hierarchical Matrix-F prior for Gaussian Graphical Models, or HMFGraph

 <!-- badges: start -->
 <!-- badges: end -->